Gluten Free Shortbread Cookies

 Instructions

-- In a large mixing bowl, cream the butter and powdered sugar with electric beaters.
-Add the remaining ingredients and continue to beat just until the batter looks a little like thick whipping cream, about 2-3 minutes.Ā1 cup salted butter, ½ cup powdered sugar, 1 ½ cups 1-to-1 gluten-free flour, ¼ cup cornstarch, 5 tablespoons whole milk or cream, 1 teaspoon vanilla
+- Preheat your oven to 350 degrees Fahrenheit.
+In a large mixing bowl, cream the butter and powdered sugar with electric beaters.
+Add the remaining ingredients and continue to beat just until the batter looks a little like thick whipping cream, about 2-3 minutes.1 cup salted butter, ½ cup powdered sugar, 1 ½ cups 1-to-1 gluten-free flour, ¼ cup cornstarch, 5 tablespoons whole milk or cream, 1 teaspoon vanilla

 - Using a medium-sized cookie scoop or a heaping tablespoon, drop the batter onto cookie sheets.
-If you'd like, press a cranberry on the top.
-Bake the shortbread for 15-18 minutes, or until the cookies are very light golden in color.Ā
+If you’d like, press a cranberry on the top.
+Bake the shortbread for 15-18 minutes, or until the cookies are very light golden in color.

 Nutrition